 Dogs are omnivores, which means they can eat meat and plants.
 Many commercial dog foods are made with vegetables and fruits along with meat and grains.
 These products are also made to include all the nutrients a dog needs to be healthy.

-So even though your pooch doesn’t really need extra vegetables and fruits in her daily diet, they won’t hurt her, either.
+So even though your pooch doesn’t really need extra vegetables and fruits in their daily diet, they won’t hurt them, either.
 Some fresh and canned produce can be part of good doggie nutrition.
 You just need to know which ones to give.

 Fruit and Veggie Treats

 Many pet parents give produce as treats for their pups.
 Some can have extra nutritional benefits:

 - Apples are an excellent source of vitamins A and C, which keep a dog’s skin and coat healthy.
 Apples are also low in fat and are a good source of fiber.
 But remember not to feed them the core or the seeds.

 - Carrots, peas, green beans, sweet potatoes, and bananas are packed with important vitamins, along with potassium, which is good for a dog’s muscles, nerves, and kidneys.
 Their fiber can also help dogs stay regular.

 - Oranges are great source of vitamin C. Small dogs can have up to a third of a full-size orange, while a big pup can wolf down the whole thing.
 Just be sure to peel it and remove the seeds.